Okta Identity Engine release notes (Production)

 Platform SSO password integration with Device-Bound SSO

 The Platform SSO password authentication method now integrates with Device-Bound SSO.
 When a user signs in at the macOS sign-in window, Okta verifies the password factor and creates a device-bound session.
 Users can then access Okta-protected apps in their browser without additional password prompts.
-Documentation for this EA feature will be available after the release of Okta Verify app for macOS 9.63.
+See Platform SSO for macOS and Configure device configuration profiles for PSSO using a generic MDM.

 Secure Enclave key support for Platform SSO

 Platform SSO now supports a Secure Enclave key-based authentication method that integrates with Device-Bound SSO.
 When a user authenticates at the macOS sign-in window with their password, the authentication unlocks a hardware-bound cryptographic key stored in the Secure Enclave.
 Okta uses the key to create a device-bound session that satisfies any authentication policy that requires Okta FastPass with user verification, without repeated MFA prompts.
-Documentation for this EA feature will be available after the release of Okta Verify app for macOS 9.63.
+See Platform SSO for macOS and Configure device configuration profiles for Secure Enclave using a generic MDM.

 Detect and discover AI agents